lithnet/access-manager-docs/help-and-support/frequently-asked-questions.md

 ## Do I need to deploy the Lithnet Access Manager Agent?

-The Lithnet Access Manager Agent is only required if you have one of the following requirements
+The Lithnet Access Manager Agent is only required in certain scenarios.
+The Access Manager Server is capable of reading LAPS passwords set by Microsoft's legacy LAPS agent, the new Windows LAPS agent, as well as the Access Manager Agent.

-1. You want your local admin passwords encrypted in the directory
-2. You want to store previous local admin passwords in the directory
-3. You want to support Azure AD joined, or Azure AD registered devices
-4. You want to manage local admin passwords on non-Windows devices

-If you want to use the Access Manager web app to access Microsoft LAPS passwords you do not need to use the Access Manager Agent.

 Read our guide on [Choosing a local admin password strategy](../installation/installing-the-access-manager-agent/choosing-between-the-microsoft-and-lithnet-laps-agents.md) to learn more about the differences between using the Microsoft LAPS agent and the Lithnet Access Manager Agent.